seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### Further Testing

 The site was scaled from a width of 320px in Chrome Dev Tools to check that the site was responsive.
-There were no apparent issues but it is worth mentioning that the site was built with Portrait orientation in mind but user can view in landscape although there would be some scrolling to do which would be expected.
+There were no apparent issues but it is worth mentioning that the site was built with Portrait orientation in mind but user can view in Landscape although there would be some scrolling to do which would be expected.
 I found a site called browserstack.com that simulated some of the most recent mobile phones and I just tested the quiz output on a variety of devices - again this is a simulation in the lines of the Dev Tools offered by chrome.

 <details><summary>Manual Testing</summary>